-As for costs, we assume that c^x is the (constant unit) collection cost for singlepiece, while d^x is the (constant unit) single-piece mail's delivery cost.
+As for costs, we anticipate on the calibration elements presented in section 4 in order to simplify the notation.
+The cost structure which seems the most adapted to the USP in the postal sector (see De Donder et al. 2006, 2008, 2010 and the references therein) is that of a fixed cost, which we denote by F, coupled to (constant) marginal upstream and downstream costs.
+We assume that c^x is the (constant unit) collection cost for single-piece, while d^x is the (constant unit) single-piece mail's delivery cost.
 As for the USP, the two categories of BM (DM and NDM) do not differ in either collection or delivery costs: we denote by c_I^{yz} the unit and constant collection cost of both DM and NDM for the USP, and by d_I^{yz} the unit constant delivery cost of BM (DM and NDM) for the USP.
+The calibration elements presented in section 4 are such that the USP's unit delivery costs are similar for all three goods, so that we denote $d_I = d_I^{yz} = d^x$.

-To further simplify notation, we assume that $d_I^{yz} = d^x$.
-The USP also faces a fixed cost, which we denote by F. As for postal entrants, we denote by c_E^y their collection cost for NDM and by c_E^z their collection cost for DM.
+As for postal entrants, we denote by c_E^y their collection cost for NDM and by c_E^z their collection cost for DM.
 Also, to simplify notation, we assume that $c_E^z = c_E^y = c_E^{yz}$.
 As postal entry is through access only (both for DM and NDM), we do not need to introduce an entrant's delivery cost.